zaBogdan/Zephyrus/README.md

 - [x] Session cookies are not encrypted. (<0.4)
 - [x] Remote code execution in `Upload Files` page. (<0.4)
 - [x] Tokens are the same as UUID, not generated securely. (<0.4)

+# Next updates
+Because this version is working-ish (it still has a few installation bugs) I've decided to set this repository to public.
+Well the work for version 0.5 will be done on `development-0.5` branch.

 # Versions